-The University of California, Los Angeles (UCLA) Department of Urology seeks a board-certified academic urologists in Pelvic Medicine and Reconstructive Surgery.
-Candidates should be fellowship-trained and be fully engaged in providing state-of-the-art, patient-centered reconstructive urology care.
-We seek an accomplished physician-educator and an accomplished physician-scientist, each with a record of success as a cutting-edge clinician, effective educator, and respected scholar.
-Candidates should be enthusiastic about engaging in academically productive scientific inquiry, educating medical students, residents, and fellows, serving the university community, and augmenting one of the nation’s leading programs in urological pelvic medicine and reconstructive surgery.
-Candidates who have competed successfully for peer-reviewed funding and those with clinical expertise in minimally invasive and robotic surgery are strongly encouraged to apply.
-Please send CV and letter of interest to Dr. Christopher Saigal, search committee chair, at email@example.com.
+The University of California, Los Angeles (UCLA) Departments of Urology and Obstetrics & Gynecology seek a Director of Research for Female Pelvic Medicine and Reconstructive Surgery (FPMRS) at the Associate or upper Assistant Professor level in the In-Residence series.
+Candidates should be fellowship-trained and board-certified FPMRS.
+We seek individuals with records of accomplishment as established physician-scientist-educators.
+Each candidate should have a record of success as a cutting-edge clinician, effective educator, and respected scholar who will lead the basic science and translational research or health science research efforts of our program and establish a clinical practice.
+Candidates should be enthusiastic about engaging in academically productive scientific inquiry, educating medical students, residents, and fellows, and serving the university community as part of one of the nation’s leading programs in pelvic medicine and reconstructive surgery.
+Candidates with advanced degrees, especially PhD, who have competed successfully for peer-reviewed funding and those who also have a focused clinical area of interest are strongly encouraged to apply.
+Please send CV and letter of interest through UC Recruit https://recruit.apo.ucla.edu/apply, Job Number: JPF04515.

 The Department is committed to diversity and welcomes candidates whose experience in teaching, research, or community service has prepared them to contribute to diversity and excellence.
 Individuals with a history of and commitment to mentoring students from underrepresented minorities or disadvantaged students are encouraged to apply.
 The University of California seeks to recruit and retain a diverse workforce as a reflection of our commitment to serve the people of California, to maintain the excellence of the University, and to offer our students richly varied disciplines, perspectives and ways of knowing and learning.